nevadoapps/Learning/docs/CSharp_Programming_Constructs_Part01.md

    - foreach/in loop
    - while loop
    - do/while loop
-10. The if/else & switch statement
+10. The if/else and switch statement

 <details>
 <summary>